 Who We Are

-What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages nearly 4,000 acres of land, produces one of North American’s only magazines on native grasslands and has more than 1,500+ members—and continues to advocate for state-wide prairie protection.
-Our work would not be possible without the many hours of service from our dedicated board members, our generous members and other supporters, our loyal volunteers and our committed two staff members.
+What began as an all-volunteer advocacy group has grown into an organization that both owns and/or manages nearly more than 3,300 acres of land, produces one of North America’s only magazines on native grasslands and has more than 1,880+ members—and continues to advocate for state-wide prairie protection.
+Our work would not be possible without the many hours of service from our dedicated board members, our generous members and other supporters, our loyal volunteers and our committed three staff members.